Omar-Hosny1/ds-and-algorithms/README.md

 - **Solved Problems (`Solved Problems` Folder)**: Here, you can explore solved problems related to Data Structure Type 2.

 ### ...

-(Repeat this structure for each data structure type)

 ## Conclusion